CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 Mhp 213.01 Petitions for Waiver.

-(a) The board shall entertain petitions to waive or suspend any rule not covered by Mhp 201.04 by filing an original and 8 copies of a petition pursuant to Mhp 205.01(b) which clearly identifies the rule in question and sets forth specific facts and arguments which support the requested waiver.
+(a) The board shall entertain petitions to waive or suspend any rule upon the filing of an original and 10 copies of a petition pursuant to Mhp 206.01(b) which clearly identifies the rule in question and sets forth specific facts and arguments which support the requested waiver.

-(b) Petitions for waivers of substantive rules shall address whether:
+(b) Petitions for waivers of substantive rules shall address:

 (1) Whether adherence to the rule would cause the petitioner hardship;